 Overview

-The Python SDK allows you to log all prompts, responses, and statistics around your LLM usage.
+The Galileo Python SDK (latest release) allows you to log all prompts, responses, and statistics around your LLM usage.
 There are three main ways to log your application:

 - Using a wrapper (Recommended) - Instead of importing common LLMs like